|

 exponent fails (which I believe happens for invalid key sizes

-that are not reported as such when initiliazing the key)public void fixed_power(Bignat base, Bignat result, short offset)
+that are not reported as such when initiliazing the key)

 Using this method makes sense when more than one power is